MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-arc-exceptions-to-mark-trusted-arc-senders.md

 ## PowerShell steps to add or remove a trusted ARC sealer

-**Admins can also set up ARC configurations with Exchange Online Powershell.**
+**Admins can also set up ARC configurations with Exchange Online PowerShell.**

-1. Connect to Exchange online powershell.
+1. Connect to Exchange Online PowerShell.
 2. Connect-ExchangeOnline.
 3. To add or update a domain into a trusted ARC sealer:
 </br>